-During the term of the HAP contract, the owner must lease contract units to eligible families that are selected and referred by the PHA from the PHA's waiting list.
-The contract unit leased to the family must be the appropriate size unit for the size of the family, based on the PHA's occupancy standards.
+During the term of the HAP contract, the owner must lease contract units to eligible families that are selected and referred by HACA from HACA's waiting list.
+The contract unit leased to the family must be the appropriate size unit for the size of the family, based on HACA's occupancy standards.